-Ocean color missions provide essential 'green ocean' observations for a wide range of applications (e.g., water quality, eutrophication, Harmful Algal Blooms).
-Higher resolution and specialized ocean color products (e.g., case-II water algorithms) are particularly needed for coastal areas.
-Ocean-color data are being used to assess the performance of model simulations of chlorophyll-a (Chl-a) fields (Gutknecht et al., 2019) and to improve simulations through data assimilation (Ford et al., 2018; Fennel et al., 2019).
-However, the assimilation of ocean color data is arguably less widespread than that of physical variables.
-The potential for ocean color data to improve biogeochemical (BGC) models remains significant, though many challenges persist (e.g., error characterization, observation operators such as bio-optical models, and the integration of ocean color data with in-situ measurements like BGC Argo).
+Ocean colour missions (e.g. S3 OLCI, VIIRS) provide essential "green ocean" observations for a wide range of applications (e.g. water quality, eutrophication, harmful algal blooms).
+Higher-resolution and specialised ocean colour products (e.g. case-II water algorithms) are particularly needed for coastal areas.
+Ocean-colour data are being used to assess the performance of model simulations of chlorophylla (Chl-a) fields (Gutknecht et al., 2019) and to improve simulations through data assimilation (Ford et al., 2018; Fennel et al., 2019).
+However, the assimilation of ocean colour data is arguably less widespread than that of physical variables.
+The potential for ocean colour data to improve biogeochemical (BGC) models remains significant, though many challenges persist (e.g. error characterisation, observation operators such as bio-optical models and the integration of ocean colour data with in situ measurements like BGC Argo).

-While wind observations from multiple scatterometers are essential for improving the forcing fields required for ocean prediction, the primary pathway for utilizing scatterometer data is through assimilation in numerical weather prediction (NWP) systems.
+While wind observations from multiple scatterometers are essential for improving the forcing fields required for ocean prediction, the primary pathway for utilising scatterometer data is through assimilation in numerical weather prediction (NWP) systems.
 However, NWP data assimilation systems do not incorporate all the information available from scatterometers, particularly at smaller spatial scales (Belmonte Rivas and Stoffelen, 2019).
 Therefore, using these observations to directly constrain ocean models may be more beneficial.

-3 In-situ observations
+3 In situ observations

-In-situ observing systems play a fundamental role to provide measurements of the ocean water column and to complement satellite observations.
-The combination of high-resolution satellite data with sparse and precise in-situ observations of the ocean interior is the only means to provide a high-resolution 3D description and forecast of the ocean state.
-In situ temperature and salinity data are crucial to constrain large scale variability in models (Gasparin et al., 2023).
-In situ observations of high-frequency and high-resolution ocean processes in the coastal zone are also essential to validate coastal ocean prediction systems.
+In situ observing systems play a fundamental role to provide measurements of the ocean water column and to complement satellite observations.
+The combination of high-resolution satellite data with sparse and precise in situ observations of the ocean interior is the only means to provide a high-resolution 3D description and forecast of the ocean state.
+In situ temperature and salinity data are crucial to constrain large-scale variability in models (Gasparin et al., 2023).
+In situ observations of high-frequency and highresolution ocean processes in the coastal zone are also essential to validate coastal ocean prediction systems.